safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 - [Safe Transaction Service](https://docs.safe.global/safe-core-api/service-architecture/safe-transaction-service)
 - [Transaction Service Swagger](https://safe-transaction-mainnet.safe.global/)

-You can use the API directly to gather signatures.
-Alternatively, you can use the `api-kit` package, which uses the Transaction Service.
-With the kit, you can propose transactions and add signatures to existing ones before executing them.
+You can use our APIs directly to collect signatures.
+Alternatively, you can use the `api-kit` package, which uses the Transaction Service under the hood.
+With the `api-kit`, you can propose transactions and add signatures to existing ones before execution.

 How can we do that?
 In the previous steps we instantiated the `protocol-kit` and created a transaction using the `createTransaction()` method.
-In order to start gathering the signatures using our services we need:
+In order to start collecting signatures using our services we'll need:

 - A calculated safe transaction hash.
 We used this hash as a reference (id) for requesting data in the Transaction Service
 - The signature.
 Can be calculated in the same way as in the previous steps.